Getting Started at Southeast Community College

-Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to earn a higher degree.
+Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to finish a higher degree program.
 SCC strives to make the transfer process as seamless as possible by maintaining special cooperative programs and transfer agreements with many colleges and universities.

-Since 1995, Nebraska community colleges have been involved in the Nebraska Transfer Initiative regarding statewide common courses.
+Since 1995, the community colleges of Nebraska have been involved in the Nebraska Initiative regarding statewide common courses.
 The community colleges have increased the number of common statewide courses that are provided, what and how the courses will articulate and transfer to other colleges and universities, and an ongoing process for updating and assuring students that the coursework is up to date and accurate.
-Please visit transfer.nebraska.edu or talk to a campus advisor.
+Please visit transfer.nebraska.edu or to a campus Academic Advisor.

-It is important for students to know whether the courses in which they are registering meet the degree requirements of the institution to which they intend to transfer.
+It is important for students to know whether the courses they are registering for meet the degree requirements of the institution to which they intend to transfer.
 Transfer planning starts with initial registration at SCC and continues until the student’s graduation.

-TRANSFER REMINDERS: Many colleges will accept only classes with a grade of “C” or higher.
-Most colleges will not accept more than 66 semester (99 quarter) credits transferred from a two-year college.
+TRANSFER REMINDERS: Many colleges will accept only classes with a grade of “C” or better.
+Most colleges will not transfer in more than 66 semester (99 quarter) credits from a 2-year college.
 Courses with a prefix of less than 1000 are considered to be developmental and do not transfer.